25 Things You Didn’t Know About Studying Medicine

 It’s hard to stay in one place for med school, residency, fellowship, and the jobs that come after.
 It’s easier if you’re based in a big city, but understand that the best program for you and your specialty might take you to a completely different part of the country.
 And if you live in a country where doctors are highly underpaid, you may want to move to another country.

 There you have it; 25 things you probably didn’t know about studying medicine.
-The essence of this video is not to discourage you from pursuing your dream to become a medical doctor.
+The essence of this video is not to discourage you from pursuing your dream of becoming a medical doctor.
 We strongly encourage you to follow your passion.
 You just have to know what you are getting into.
 So which of these points surprised you the most?
 Let us know in the comment section.
-If you enjoyed this video, thumb up and share with someone.
+If you enjoyed this video, thumb it up and share it with someone.
 If you are yet to subscribe to After School Africa, this is likely a good time to subscribe.
 Until next time, YOUR SUCCESS MATTERS!

 Leave a Comment